maciejbaba/maciejbaba/README.md

-- 👋 Hi, I’m Maciek (pronounce  Ma-ts-e-ek) I enjoy programming and I can't imagine day without writing at least one line of code, watching something related to coding or typing some kind of command.
+- 👋 Hi, I’m Maciek (pronounce  Ma-ts-e-ek) I love programming and I can't imagine day without writing at least one line of code, watching something related to coding or typing some kind of command.

 - Main focus on Full Stack Web Development